riccardoperra/vite-plugin-native-import-maps/README.md

 # vite-plugin-import-maps

+> [!IMPORTANT]
+>
+> This package has not been published yet to the npm registry.

-A vite plugin that automatically manages [https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script/type/importmap](native import maps) in your host vite application.
+A vite plugin that automatically manages [native import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script/type/importmap) in your host vite application.

 ## Features